kwy518/Udemy/README.md

-# This is some practices from Udemy course.
+# This resiportory is for some practices from Udemy course of Python.